mazgch/hpg/docu/Mower.md

-# Lawn Mower
+# Lawn Mower & Slow Moving Robots

-The HPG solution can be easily fitted to a lawn mower to test the performance.
+The HPG solution can be easily fitted to a lawn mower or slow moving robot to test the performance.

 ![Bosch lawn mower](Mower.jpg)